-

 Although Motability vehicles are actually leased to people who are in receipt of a Higher Rate Mobility Allowance - such as the Disability Living Allowance (DLA) or the Personal Independence Payment (PIP) - it is not always the case that they can drive themselves independently.

 Some Motability customers do not drive at all; others may want to share driving responsibilities for a variety of reasons.
-This is why every Motability lease includes the option to have two fully insured named drivers at no extra cost, with the possibility of adding a third driver and even the ability to register temporary drivers for up to 30 days (in certain circumstances).
+This is why every Motability lease includes the option to have three fully insured named drivers at no extra cost.

 The purpose of being a named driver is to better support the person with a disability in their daily life, which might range from running errands and doing the shopping on their behalf to taking them to appointments or visits to family and friends.